 Recovering from pet loss means recognizing finding new ways to fill the void that opens following the pet’s death.

 “I coped with my pet grief by continuing to wake at the same time every morning and walk my departed dog’s favourite route.
-But I stopped short of sniffing his favorite posts,” wrote Amy, a Eulogy For Life email subscriber.
+However, I stopped short of sniffing his favorite posts,” wrote Amy, a Eulogy For Life email subscriber.

 “For five years I’d been meeting every Thursday at my local dog café.
 Then when Max, my Yorkshire Terrier, died – I stopped going.
 I felt so depressed, isolated and alone,” wrote Bev.